mrsilver76/tunelift/README.md

 ```
 TuneLift.exe \\raspberry\pi\playlists -d -l -f "C:/Users/MrSilver/Music/iTunes/iTunes Media/Music" -r "/home/pi/music"

-TuneLift.exe \\raspberry\pi\playlists --delete --linux --find "C:/Users/MrSilver/Music/iTunes/iTunes Media/Music" --replace "/home/pi/music"
+TuneLift.exe \\raspberry\pi\playlists --delete --unix --find "C:/Users/MrSilver/Music/iTunes/iTunes Media/Music" --replace "/home/pi/music"
 ```
 * Export all playlists from iTunes and save them into the shared network folder `\\raspberry\pi\playlists`.
 * Delete any playlists already in the folder before starting.
-* Write the playlist files with Linux paths and file endings.
+* Write the playlist files with Unix paths and file endings.
 * Replace `C:\Users\MrSilver\Music\iTunes\iTunes Media\Music` with `/home/pi/music`.

 > [!IMPORTANT]
-> When using `--linux`, path slashes are converted before any `--find` and `--replace` operations.
+> When using `--unix`, path slashes are converted before any `--find` and `--replace` operations.
 Make sure your `--find` string reflects the adjusted slash style.
 In the example above, backslashes are converted to `/`, so `--find` must also use forward slashes (`/`.

 ## 💻 Command line options